-- 8.26 The Authority may revoke a health practitioner's appointment at any time.
-The Authority will notify the health practitioner in writing of its intention and the reasons for the revocation. - 8.27 If the health practitioner disagrees with the Authority's decision, they may seek an internal review of the decision by writing to the Authority within 14 calendar days of the notification receipt, and provide any relevant information as to why their appointment should not be revoked.
-The Authority will undertake the internal review and notify the health practitioner of the outcome within 21 calendar days after receiving the request for review or after receiving the last document or information the Authority may request from the health practitioner. - A health practitioner may cease their appointment at any time during the term of the appointment by notifying the Authority in writing. - 8.29 If a health practitioner's appointment is revoked or ceased, the evidence given by the health practitioner in the period that they were authorised remains admissible.
+- 8.29 The Authority may revoke a health practitioner's appointment at any time.
+The Authority will notify the health practitioner in writing of its revocation and the reasons for the revocation. - 8.30 If the health practitioner disagrees with the Authority's decision, they may request areview of the decision by within 14 days of receipt of the decision and provide any relevant information as to why the appointment should not be revoked.
+The Authority will undertake the review and notify the health practitioner of the outcome within 21 days after receipt or after receiving the last document or information the Authority may request from the health practitioner. - 8.31 A health practitioner may cease their appointment at any time during the term of the appointment by notifying the Authority in writing. - 8.32 If a health practitioner's appointment is revoked or ceased, the evidence given by the health practitioner in the period that they were authorised remains admissible for the purposes of section 7.52 of the Act and any cross-examination and re-examination of that evidence during proceedings is not affected.